Indonesian Rainforest Campaign Europe

 The Indonesian forests are the homes of communities of indigenous and other peoples whose livelihoods depend on forest resources.
 They are rich in biodiversity, including rare species such as Sumatran tigers, orang-utans, elephants and rhinos.
 Many of the remaining rainforests grow on deep peat soils, which release massive amounts of carbon when laid bare by logging and used for intensive tree production.
 The destruction of Indonesia’s forests and conversion to pulp plantations is therefore a huge social, environmental and climate disaster and working together to stop it is the EPN’s top priority.

-The EPN believes that paper linked to massive deforestation represents exactly the opposite of the values and the solutions identified in the Common Vision for Transforming the European Paper Industry.
+Common Vision for Transforming the European Paper Industry.
 For this reason, the EPN decided to engage in a global campaign to stop the expansion of such products into our markets, until the paper industry publicly commits to immediately stop natural forest conversion, and to adequately compensate local communities impacted by their practices.

 Launching the campaign, 40 European NGOs from Italy, France, Germany, United Kingdom, Spain, Austria, Belgium, The Netherlands, Portugal, Malta, Finland, Sweden and Switzerland co-signed a